Entanglement and edge effects in superpositions of many-body Fock states with spatial constraints: Edge effects

 The edge modes could be considered as excitations of the particle density which remains uniform at the bulk of the Hubbard chain.
 Each edge is contained in one of the partitions A or B which are quantum mechanically correlated/entangled, as we have shown.
-Therefore, we can assume that the edge modes at the opposite ends of the system are entangled with each other.
+Therefore, we can assume that the edge modes at the opposite ends of the system can be entangled with each other.

-If we combine the edge modes with the results obtained in the previous section, namely the ground state degeneracy and the variable entanglement, it is tempting to assume that our system contains topological order.
+Combining the edge modes with the results obtained in the previous section, namely the ground state degeneracy and the variable entanglement, it is tempting to assume that our system contains topological order.
 However further analysis is needed, through the calculation of topological non-local measures like the string-order parameter for example\cite{Calabrese,Pollmann,Li}.